App Cookie Persistence

 See also Overview of Server Persistence for descriptions of other persistence methods and options.

 Since app cookie persistence is stored locally on each Service Engine, larger tables will consume more memory.
 For very large persist tables, consider adding additional memory to the SEs via the SE Group properties for SE memory and via the SE Group > Connection table setting.
 See also SE Memory Consumption

 The app cookie persistence table is automatically mirrored to all Service Engines supporting the virtual service which is using a pool configured with this persistence type.

 - Name: A unique name for the persistence profile.

 - Description: An optional, custom description for the profile.

-- Type: Client IP Address.
-Changing the type will change the profile to another persistence method.
+- Type: App Cookie Persistence.
+Changing the type changes the profile to another persistence method.

 - Select New Server When Persistent Server Down: If a server is marked down, such as by a health monitor or when it has reached a connection limit, should existing persisted users continue to be sent to the server, or load balanced to a new server?

 - Immediate: Avi Vantage will immediately select a new server to replace the one marked down and switch the persistence entry to the new server.